mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 ### 2.2 Does the Mendix Cloud Offers High Availability & Auto-Recovery?

 The Mendix Cloud offers high availability for all app environments, ensuring zero downtime in the case of a Mendix Runtime outage.
-Users are able to scale Mendix app environments using the Cloud Portal.
+Users are able to scale Mendix app environments using the Developer Portal.
 Furthermore, the Mendix Cloud enables auto-recovery and failover within the same availability zone.

 For more details, see the sections [How Does Mendix Cloud Offer High Availability?](cloud-architecture#cloud-ha), [How Does Mendix Provide Disaster Recovery?](cloud-architecture#cloud-dr), and [How Does Mendix Cloud Provide Auto-Recovery & Auto-Healing?](cloud-architecture#cloud-ar) in *Cloud Architecture*.